WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 ## Interactive jobs

 Sometimes, you will need a lot of resources for interactive use.
-Perhaps it's the first time running an analysis or we are attempting to debug something that went wrong with a previous job.
+Perhaps it's the first time running an analysis, or we are attempting to debug something that went wrong with a previous job.

-You can also request interactive jobs on OnDemand using the Interactive Apps menu
+You can also request interactive jobs on OnDemand using the Interactive Apps menu.

-To submit an interactive job requesting 4 cores on the partition standby and with a walltime of 40 minutes, execute:
+To submit an interactive job requesting 4 cores on the partition standby and with a wall time of 40 minutes, execute:

 	$> srun -p standby -t 40:00 -c 4 --pty bash